INCATools/ontology-access-kit/docs/cli.rst

 Search terms are *expanded* to matching CURIEs, and then fed into the command

 Be warned that use of search terms can make some commands "explode"

+Predicates
+^^^^^^^^^^

+Many commands take a :code:`--predicates` option (shortened to :code:`-p`).
+This specifies a list of predicates (aka *relationship types*, see :ref:`Predicates`) to be used in filtering.
+The list is specified as a comma-delimited list (no spaces) of CURIEs.

+For many biological ontologies, it can be useful to filter on is_a (rdfs:subClassOf) and part_of (BFO:0000050) so the command line interface understands shortcuts for these:

+- :code:`i`: is-a (i.e rdfs:subClassOf between two named classes)
+- :code:`p`: part-of

+However, this library is not restricted to biological ontologies, and in future we may allow customizable shortcuts.

 Command Line Docs
 -----------------